harlan-zw/unlighthouse/README.md

 <br>

 <p align="center">
-Unlighthouse audits your entire site using Google Lighthouse and lets you navigate the reports with a modern UI.
+Unlighthouse is an entire site audit tool with a modern UI for scanning live and development sites using Google Lighthouse
 </p>

 <p align="center">